Elite 2 (rugby league)

-Elite 2 (formerly the Elite Two Championship) is the second tier semi-professional rugby league competition in France below Elite 1, but above the National Division 1.
-The season runs from September to April.
+Elite 2 (formerly the Elite Two Championship) is the second tier semi-professional rugby league competition in France below Super XIII, but above the National Division 1.
+The regular season runs from September/October to April.
 The clubs play each other home and away before entering into a series of play-off matches resulting in a Grand Final.
-The winners can gain promotion to Elite 1 providing they meet a minimum criteria.
+The winners can gain promotion to Super XIII providing they meet a minimum criteria.
 Occasionally the runners-up could be offered promotion.
+Promotion to Elite 2 from the National Divisions is also based on similar criteria.